 To resolve the issue, Lam founded True&Co. with the missions of selling bras for women, by women, and gathering the data needed to design and develop a well-fitting bra.
-She and her team created their Fit Quiz, the first of its type, to truly understand breast shape—by asking women to simply fill out a 15-query questionnaire, no measuring tape required.
-(It's worth noting that Victoria's Secret also has a fit quiz, which asks many of the same questions.)
+She and her team created the fit quiz, the first of its type, to measure bra size and truly understand breast shape—by asking women to simply fill out a 15-query questionnaire, no measuring tape required.

 Once You’ve Found Your Size:

-“We’ve collected over seven million data points about a woman’s body, and identified more than 6,000 different body types over the last two years,” Lam says.
-“Our whole goal is not to put you in a certain band or cup size; it’s really, when you look in the mirror, do you feel transformed into the most beautiful version of yourself?”
+“We’ve collected over seven million data points about a woman’s body and identified more than 6000 different body types over the last two years,” Lam says.
+“Our whole goal is not to put you in a certain band or cup size; it’s really about when you look in the mirror, do you feel transformed into the most beautiful version of yourself?”

-Instead of limiting you to a band and cup size, the chart takes into account the actual shape of your breast when determining a size.
-It even accounts for how your breasts sit on your chest.
-All the pieces in the Uniform line use the Spectrum system to ensure the perfect fit, and it even recommends what standard size bras correlate to your Spectrum size from the other brands available on True&Co.
+Her solution: the site’s True Spectrum bra sizing system.
+Instead of limiting you to a band and cup size, the system takes into account the actual shape of your breast when measuring your bra size.
+It even accounts for how your breasts sit on your chest, and it recommends what standard size bras correlate to your Spectrum size from the other brands available on True&Co.

-After shoppers take the True&Co. fit quiz, answering the questions about how their bras fit you as honestly as they can., they're assigned a colour—everything from Citrine to Violet to Sapphire—and a size ranging from Small to Large.
-All the bras in the Uniform line (priced between $42 and $44, and with four different colour options) follow this Spectrum sizing system.
-The goal is to find a bra size that truly considers not only the band and cup size, but also the shape and weight of the breasts.
+After shoppers take the True&Co. fit quiz, answering the questions about how their bras fit you as honestly as they can, they’re assigned a color—anything from citrine to violet to sapphire—and a size ranging from small to large.
+The goal is to find a bra size that considers not only the band and cup size but the shape and weight of the breasts as well.

-Make sure to use a tape measure that's flexible; if it's made of fabric, all the better.
-If you don't have one, they're pretty easy to find at drug stores, department stores, and any kind of fabric shop.
+Make sure to use a tape measure that’s flexible; if it’s made of fabric, all the better.
+If you don’t have one, they’re pretty easy to find at a drugstore, department store, or any kind of fabric shop.

-It's important when you're measuring yourself to get as accurate a measurement as possible; the most efficient way to do this is to ensure that you wear the bra you deem to be your best-fitting bra.
-It should be snug, but not too tight, and your breasts shouldn't be sagging but they also should not be busting out.
-A good rule of thumb: your nipples should align about with the middle of your upper back.
+It’s important when you’re measuring your bra size to get as accurate a measurement as possible.
+The most efficient way to do this is to ensure that you wear the bra you deem to be your best-fitting.
+It should be snug but not too tight, and your breasts shouldn’t be sagging or busting out.
+A good rule of thumb: Your nipples should align about with the middle of your upper back.